inverse/termin/README.md

 ## Run (serverless)

 Termin can also be run as a serverless application.
-Configure the application like you would normally.
+Configure the application like you would like any other way.

-Then configure your environment with [serverless tooling][9].
+Install serverless toolchain:

 ```bash
 npm install
 ```

+Then configure your environment with [serverless tooling][9].

 And finally deploy: